 From 1969 Baxter attempted to form a commune based on voluntary poverty, Catholicism and Māori spiritual values.
 Media attention led to a constant stream of arrivals, and the overcrowding and chaotic behaviour disturbed the locals.
 The Wanganui County Council also pressured the community to meet health standards.
 The commune disbanded in September 1971; a smaller, more cohesive group returned in February 1972.
 Baxter died that October, but the commune continued until late 1975.

 The ohu scheme

 In October 1973 Labour Prime Minister Norman Kirk signalled government support for kibbutz-type settlements on Crown land, which he hoped would allow dissatisfied youth to participate in building the country.

 The settlements were given the name ohu, a Māori word meaning to work together as a voluntary group.
 Land would be leased to approved groups at 4.5% of its market value.

 Back to the land

 Matiu Rata, minister of lands in 1974, hoped that the ohu initiative would ‘lead the way to a more concerned society and recapture anew the deep links of people and land. … [The scheme] is not meant to be a copy of kibbutzim or any other communes; it is not meant to be the answer to dissident left or right wingers; it is not meant to be a cheap method of developing marginal lands – it is meant to give an opportunity to New Zealanders to experience the earth, the country and each other in a new fraternal unity.’3

 In August 1974 the first ohu was approved, and the Sunburst community moved onto 80 hectares near Whitianga.
-However, despite around 20 groups showing interest in the scheme, the government struggled to find suitable land, and met resistance from the Lands and Survey Department and from local authorities and landowners.
+However, although around 20 groups showed interest in the scheme, the government struggled to find suitable land, and met resistance from the Lands and Survey Department and from local authorities and landowners.
 Groups waited months to be allocated land that was often inaccessible, scrub-covered and of dubious value.
 Negotiations with Lands and Survey, and with local authorities over building permits, often proved difficult.
 Some became disillusioned and gave up.
 Nonetheless, about eight ohu were established.